 Spend time with your child doing things you both can enjoy.

 Go for a walk, play a game, cook, make a craft, or watch a funny movie.
+Encourage your teen to evaluate and consider limiting their use of social media.
 Gently encouraging positive emotions and moods can slowly help to overcome the depressed moods that are part of depression.

 Be patient and kind.

 When depression causes kids and teens to act grumpy and irritable, it’s easy for parents to become frustrated or angry.
 Remind yourself that these moods are part of depression, not intentional disrespect.
 Avoid arguing or using harsh words, and try to stay patient and understanding.
+Validate your child’s feelings while assuring them by seeking professional support.
+Parents need to take care of themselves in order to be a strong source of support for their struggling child.
 A positive relationship with a parent helps strengthen a child’s resilience against depression.